-How Effective is Kratom For Opiate Withdrawal?
+How Effective Is Kratom For Opiate Withdrawal?

-It is unclear just how effective kratom can be with regard to heroin withdrawal.
+It is unclear how effective kratom is for opiate withdrawal.
+Unfortunately, this has not stopped people from trying it in this manner.
 The main active drugs in kratom do exhibit cross-tolerance to opioids.
-Since kratom does work on some of the same opioid receptors as standard opioids, it does make sense that withdrawal symptoms would be lessened through substitution.
+Since kratom does work on some of the same opioid receptors as standard opioids, it makes sense that withdrawal symptoms would be lessened through substitution.

 Kratom is a much weaker opioid receptor stimulator compared to standard opioid drugs.
-This means that someone addicted to opioids is going to have to do a relatively large amount of kratom to suppress the withdrawal symptoms.
-The lack of research on the dozens of psychoactive compounds in kratom, as well as some early research about a few, suggest that using large amounts of kratom can be dangerous as the long term risks are not fully known.
+This means that someone addicted to opioids is going to have to do a large amount of kratom to suppress withdrawal symptoms.
+There is a lack of research on the dozens of psychoactive compounds in kratom.
+Early research does suggest that using large amounts can be dangerous, especially since long-term risks are not fully understood yet.

 Risks of Taking Kratom For Opiate Withdrawal